 - Cloud computing and an associated need for intensive virtualization

-- The proliferation of BYOD computing
+- The proliferation of always-connected mobile devices

-- Data guzzling HD video apps
+- Bandwidth-intensive HD video apps

-- Social media for business
+- Social business technologies

 Cisco Catalyst 2960 Series Switches and 3560-CX Switches